-TARGET AUDIENCE: This introductory online course is designed for anyone interested in learning how to compile and disseminate national accounts statistics according to the System of National Accounts and using them for macroeconomic analyses.
+TARGET AUDIENCE: Persons interested in learning how to compile national accounts statistics or in using the statistics for macroeconomic analysis.

-OUALIFICATIONS AND REQUIREMENTS: Some knowledge of economics and statistics or equivalent experience is helpful.
+QUALIFICATIONS AND REQUIREMENTS: Some knowledge of economics and statistics or equivalent experience is useful.
 Access to a computer with a reliable Internet connection and a Google Chrome web browser are essential.

-COURSE DESCRIPTION: This course, presented by the Statistics Department, teaches you how to compile timely, high quality national accounts statistics based on the system of national accounts (SNA) framework.
-The course introduces the sequence of national accounts, the accounting rules, and the key macroeconomic indicators in the SNA framework.
-You will learn about gross domestic product (GDP) - the main aggregate of the system, and how to compile consistent and internationally comparable measures of GDP according to the production, income, and expenditure approaches.
-The course also discusses in detail, how the SNA can be used to track an economy's production, consumption, and income and how to estimate volume measures of GDP.
+COURSE DESCRIPTION: This course, presented by the Statistics Department, introduces participants to compiling national accounts statistics based on the System of National Accounts, 2008 (2008 SNA) framework.
+The course covers the sequence of national accounts, the accounting rules, and the key macroeconomic aggregates in the SNA framework.
+Participants will learn about the three measures of GDP-the production, income, and expenditure approaches-and how to estimate volume measures of value added.